illusivesoulworks/docs/docs/curios/slots/slot-textures.md

 ---
-sidebar_position: 5
+sidebar_position: 9
 ---

-# Adding Custom Slot Textures
+# Slot Icon Textures

 A tutorial on how to add custom slot textures to slot types.